Licensing Industry in Hong Kong

 Licensing activities between Hong Kong and the rest of the world can be partly reflected in the cross-border payments for the use of intellectual properties.

 - Licensing has become a global business.
-According to LIMA, about one-third of the global licensed product revenues are generated outside the US compared with only one-tenth a decade ago.
+According to LIMA, more than 40% of the global licensed product revenues are currently generated outside the US compared with only one-tenth a decade ago.
 Meanwhile, developing economies like China and Southeast Asia are turning into the new focus of licensing companies looking for business.

 - Both the public and private sectors have been working hard to promote Hong Kong as an international licensing hub.
 For instance, the Hong Kong government signed the first IP co-operation agreement with the mainland government in November 2011, strengthening the co-operation in areas of laws, education and staff training.
-The fifth Business of IP Asia Forum, held in December 2015, was jointly organised by the Hong Kong Government, the HKTDC and the Hong Kong Design Centre.
-The two-day event was attended by more than 2,400 professionals and business leaders in design, R&D, finance and legal profession, as well as IP traders from 37 countries and regions.
-Global issues and opportunities in licensing was one the main discussion topics during the Forum.
+The seventh Business of IP Asia Forum, held in December 2017, was jointly organised by the Hong Kong Government, the HKTDC and the Hong Kong Design Centre.
+The two-day event was attended by more than 2,500 professionals and business leaders in design, R&D, finance and legal profession, as well as IP traders.
+Business practices on IP licensing was one the main discussion topics during the Forum.

-- The Hong Kong International Licensing Show (HKLS) held since 2002 has been well-known in Asia and has helped further promote Hong Kong as the regional licensing hub.
-In January 2016, HKLS attracted about 20,800 trade visitors from over 100 regions and countries, including manufacturers, licensees, retailers and distributors.
-Over 860 brands & properties were shown by 340 exhibitors from 15 regions and countries.
+- The Hong Kong International Licensing Show (HKILS) held since 2002 has been well-known in Asia and has helped further promote Hong Kong as the regional licensing hub.
+The 16th edition of HKILS held in January 2018 has attracted more than 22,000 trade visitors from over 100 regions and countries, including manufacturers, licensees, retailers and distributors.
+Over 1,000 brands & properties were shown by more than 380 exhibitors from around the globe.
 During the event, more than 600 business-matching meetings were arranged to help industry players to explore new partnership opportunities.

-- The Asian Licensing Conference 2016, concurrently held with HKLS, was joined by 32 expert speakers from various international brands and many sectors in the licensing industry, focusing on new opportunities and strategies for licensing business in Asia.
+- The Asian Licensing Conference 2018, concurrently held with HKILS, was joined by 30 expert speakers from various international brands and many sectors in the licensing industry, focusing on new opportunities and strategies for licensing business in Asia.
 The event also serves as a networking platform for international licensing executives and business people to gather latest industry intelligence and explore new opportunities.

 - The Asian Licensing Association was established by Hong Kong industry leaders in 2011, aiming to promote Hong Kong as an international licensing hub.
 The Innovative Entrepreneur Association organised the first Cross Industry Matching Showcase in the same year, which aimed to provide a platform for business synergy between local licensors (e.g. character creators and graphic designers), licensing agents and enterprises.